Advocacy

 A young man using a wheelchair and communication device talks with a female legislator as his peers watch.

-To make a difference in the supports and services that people with disabilities receive in Indiana and beyond, become an effective advocate.
-Your voice, joined with that of many other people can make a change in the local community, the state, and the country.
+To make a difference in the supports and services that people with disabilities receive in Indiana and beyond, become an effective advocate!
+Your voice, joined with many others, can make a change in the local community, state, and country.
+Together, we can ensure the brightest future for everyone with disabilities and those who support them!

 Share Your Opinions